Peter Ostroushko: Orchestral

 Ostroushko performed with the Minnesota Orchestra and the Saint Paul Chamber Orchestra.
 Ostroushko's compositions have been performed by the Saint Paul Chamber Orchestra, the Minnesota Sinfonia, the Rochester Symphony Orchestra, the Des Moines Symphony, and the Kremlin Chamber Orchestra.
 Music from Heart of the Heartland was used by Ken Burns for the PBS documentary Lewis & Clark: The Journey of the Corps of Discovery, and his arrangement of "Sweet Betsy from Pike" was used in Burns's Mark Twain.
 He has also composed music for shows by Circus Juventas, a Saint Paul youth circus.

 Television and radio

 Ostroushko appeared on television on Austin City Limits, Late Night with David Letterman, and Mister Rogers' Neighborhood, as well as performing regularly on Garrison Keillor's A Prairie Home Companion.

 Awards

 Ostroushko received a regional Emmy award for his soundtrack to the 2005 PBS series Minnesota: A History of the Land.

-Personal
+Personal life

 Ostroushko was married to public radio producer Marge Ostroushko.
-They have one daughter, Anna.
+They had one daughter together, Anna.

 Ostroushko suffered a stroke in January 2018 and stopped performing.
 A GoFundMe page was set up to assist with medical bills.
 He died of heart failure on February 24, 2021, at the age of 67.